yunusyurtturk/fdal/README.md

 DBService dBService;
-dBService = FirebaseFirestoreDBService(); // Pick this for Firestore dBService = FirebaseRealtimeDBService(); // Pick this for Realtime DB dBService = YourCustomDBService(); // Pick this for your custom DB Service
+dBService = FirebaseFirestoreDBService(); // Pick this for Firestore dBService = FirebaseRealtimeDBService(); // Pick this for Realtime DB dBService = YourCustomDBService(); // Pick this for your custom DB Service to be implemented by you

-// DONT CHANGE ANYTHING ELSE, EVERYTHING SHOULD WORK (Hopefully)
+// DONT CHANGE ANY CODE, EVERYTHING SHOULD WORK (Hopefully)
 ```

 ### Extensibility